Greda96/SATcheckExercises/README.md

 The produced Exercises and Solution .tex files are named "ExerciseX" and "SolutionX" respectively, where X stands for the number of the Exercise.
 It should be emphasized here that a file name can only be assigned once.
 Generating an ExerciseX file where ExerciseX already exists in the project folder will overwrite the first ExerciseX.tex file and will not create a copy of it, so it may be helpful to rename or relocate the files after using the Exercise generator again.

-To generate the latex file use e.g. Pdflatex or Kile.
+To convert the latex files to pdf file you can use e.g. Pdflatex or Kile.
 But note that you may have to install additional packages.
 Otherwise there are many online converters available on the WWW which convert a .tex file into a .pdf file.

 However if things just won't work for you, in the Exercise Sample folder, a generated exercise including solution has been provided in tex data format as well as PDF for reference.